Energize NY can finance up to 100% of the project cost, provided that amount does not exceed 10% of the value of the property.

 Solar installations for new construction qualify for financing once the building receives a Certificate of Occupancy.
 New construction is not eligible for energy efficiency financing.

 Yes.
-Energize NY can finance PPAs and lease arrangements with certain limitations which are outlined in the Energize NY Finance Handbook, which can be found at Commercial.EnergizeNY.org
+Energize NY can finance PPAs and lease arrangements with certain limitations, which are outlined in the Energize NY Finance Handbook found at Commercial.EnergizeNY.org